dwave-examples/job-shop-scheduling-cqm/README.md

 #### Precedence Constraint

 Our first constraint, [equation 1](#eq2), enforces the precedence constraint.
-This ensures that all operations of a job are executed in the given order.
+This ensures that all tasks of a job are executed in the given order.

 ![equation1](_static/eq1.png)          (1)